StudiedienstAntwerpen/be-cadastre/README.md

 - 05: turn into a handy dataset of parcels and statistical sectors
 - 06: expanded set of statistical sector indicators

+## Using results

+The output for GIS use is written to a DBF file because ArcGIS likes those.

+The output at the neighborhood level are written to an Excel file.
+This is formatted for use with [Swing](http://swing.eu/), a geostatistical data platform.
+For those using the platform, [an Excel file is provided](https://github.com/joostschouppe/be-cadastre/blob/master/metadata_swing.xls) with metadata and settings for the created variables.
+It seems to work best if you load the data first, only then the metadata.

 ## Contribute